National Memorial Arboretum MoD grant cut a 'disgrace', says MP

 Lichfield MP Michael Fabricant, also the Conservative Party vice-chairman, said other military sites with similar visitor numbers would get grants.

-The MoD said it had extended funding - which was due to end last year - with £625,000 sourced from Libor fines.'An embarrassment'
+The MoD said it had extended funding - which was due to end last year - with £625,000 sourced from Libor fines.

 The 150-acre National Memorial Arboretum includes the National Armed Forces Memorial.

 Mr Fabricant said it attracted almost 245,000 annual visitors and "rivalled the Cenotaph in London".